Mastersujo/RougeLIke/README.md

 Credits:
 AVG, Ignosuke, and NemmytotheA as programmers
-Thinking Frog Studios is the artist
+Thinking Frog Studios and MasterSujo as the artists

 We will be making a roguelite where character abilities, enemies, and map layouts will be randomized.